-Students signing up via the Law Reviews Write-On Competition (WOC) Sign-Up Link prior to 11:59 pm on April 15, 2024 may also request to receive one printed copy of the competition materials from the law school.
+Students signing up via the Law Reviews Write-On Competition (WOC) Sign-Up Link prior to 11:59 pm on April 14, 2025 may also request to receive one printed copy of the competition materials from the law school.
 There is no cost for copies picked up on campus or for copies mailed to evening students in their first year of contest eligibility (i.e., 1Es applying for transfer to the day division and continuing evening students completing their 2E year).
-Any other student may have their requested hard copy mailed to them for a \$10 fee (payable online when the copy is requested) to cover mailing costs.

-Hard copies may be picked up on campus up (location to be announced) between Noon and 5 pm on May 15, 2024.
+Hard copies may be picked up on campus up at Burns 127 between Noon and 5 pm on May 14, 2025.
 Copies not picked up during that time window will be delivered to the Security Office at the entrance to the parking garage, where they may be picked up at any time thereafter.
 That office is accessible 24/7 throughout the competition period.

-THERE IS NO DIFFERENCE BETWEEN THE ELECTRONIC COPY AND THE HARD COPY.
+THERE IS NO DIFFERENCE IN CONTENT BETWEEN THE ELECTRONIC COPY AND THE HARD COPY.
 IT IS SIMPLY THE FORMAT IN WHICH YOU CHOOSE TO RECEIVE THE WRITE-ON MATERIALS.